Writing the Time Lag 時差書寫

 ♔ 2022 selected in MIT Transmedia Storytelling Initiative.

 ♔ 2019 exhibit at <Sensefield>, Bopiliao, Taipei.

-**The film is completed by a all-female film crew, and all the 50mm shots are directed or operated by the interviewees.
+**The film is completed by a female and non-binary-based film crew, and all the 50mm shots are directed or operated by the interviewees.

 For the latest 2021 version, please contact artist Lee Tzu-Tung.